LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 }
 ```

-I you would like to know more, there is dedicated manual to learn more about [writing pages](./writing_pages.md).
+I you would like to know more, there is a dedicated manual to learn more about [writing pages](./writing_pages.md).

-Now we can start the development web server provided by LaxarJS, from the application root:
+Now we can start the _webpack-dev-server_ from the application root:

 ```sh
 npm install # if you have not already